-At the commencement of each term, each student has to fill up a course registration form in consultation with and under the guidance of his/her advisor.
+At the commencement of each term, each student has to register for courses online in consultation with and under the guidance of his/her advisor.
 The date, time and venue of registration are announced in advance by the Registrar's Office.
 Much counseling and advising are accomplished at this time.
 It is absolutely essential that all the students be present for registration at the specified time.
 Late registration is, however, permitted during the first week on payment of a late registration fee.